Archive for March, 2008

 Low anterior resection

-Some videos I’ve made of surgery for colorectal cancer was published this week on www.oncolex.no.
+Some videos I’ve made of surgery for colorectal cancer was published this week on www.oncolex.org.

 These videos are the first made with a new camera stand I’ve designed.
 It provides excellent access to open abdominal surgery.